kneelian/cjk-stack/insns.md

 # flow control

-- 安 - push current location to side
+- 安 - where? push current location to side
-- 跳 - pop side and jump unconditionally
+- 跳 - jump - pop side and jump unconditionally
-- 落 - pop side and jump if nonzero
+- 落 - fall - pop side and jump if nonzero

 - 宣 - register subroutine
 - 終 - finish subroutine